Sigma and Pi bonds

 Sigma and pi bonds are types of covalent bonds that differ in the overlapping of atomic orbitals.
 Covalent bonds are formed by the overlapping of atomic orbitals.
-Sigma bonds are a result of head-to-head overlapping of s orbitals whereas pi bonds are formed by the lateral overlap of two atomic orbitals.
+Sigma bonds are a result of the head-to-head overlapping of atomic orbitals whereas pi bonds are formed by the lateral overlap of two atomic orbitals.

 Various bond parameters such as bond length, bond angle, and bond enthalpy depend on the way the overlapping of atomic orbital takes place.
 This overlap occurs in two major ways, giving rise to two primary types of covalent bonds, i.e. sigma and pi bonds.

 The Sigma (σ) Bond

 This type of covalent bond is formed by head-on positive (same phase) overlap of atomic orbitals along the internuclear axis.
 Sigma bonds are the strongest covalent bonds, owing to the direct overlapping of the participating orbitals.
 The electrons participating in a σ bond are commonly referred to as σ electrons.

 Generally, all single bonds are sigma bonds.
 They can be formed via the following combinations of atomic orbitals.

 In this kind of overlapping, one ‘s’ orbital from each participating atom undergoes head-on overlapping along the internuclear axis.
 An s orbital must be half-filled before it overlaps with another.

 The overlapping of two s orbitals resulting in a sigma bond is illustrated above.
 This type of overlap occurs in H2 molecules, where each hydrogen atom has a half-filled s orbital.